YahooArchive/omid/README.md

-Omid2
+Omid
 =====

-The Omid2 project provides transactional support for key-value stores using Snapshot Isolation.
+The Omid project provides transactional support for key-value stores using Snapshot Isolation.
 Omid stands for Optimistically transactional Management in Datasources.
 HBase is the only datastore currently supported, though adaption to any datastore that provides multiple versions per cell should be straightforward.

-There are 3 components in OMID2;
+There are 3 components in OMID;
  * The Transaction Status Oracle (TSO), which assigns transaction timestamps and resolves conflicts between transactions.
  * The commit table which stores a mapping from start timestamp to commit timestamp
  * Shadow cells, which are written alongside data cells in the datastore to allow client to resolve reads without consulting the commit table.